editter/PetFeeder/README.md

 # PetFeeder

-A python class that controls a petfeeder.
+A simple python class that controls a petfeeder.
 Features include:
 * Running on a schedule
 * Running via a button press